Restoring balance and building resilience across North Yorkshire and Teesside.

 We’re passionate about what we do because we have (literally) walked the walk and we know how much benefit we get when we go outside and into nature, or inside and into our feelings, and we wanted to spread the love!

-Go to ‘Events’ for details of free taster sessions, nature reset retreats and forest bathing sessions.
-More events are in the pipeline!
+Go to ‘Events‘ for details of free taster sessions, relaxation sessions, nature reset retreats and forest therapy sessions.
+Our monthly(ish) newsletter will have details of all new events as they’re confirmed.

 We’re all in it together